AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

    If you want to re-submit the feedback, you can do so by clicking the message.
 Once the rating is submitted, the message is displayed for three seconds and then the rating is shown.
 If you want to change the rating, you can select a different star and submit.

 Courses can be sorted based on the average ratings provided.
-You can sort the cases from the&nbsp;Sort By&nbsp;drop-down in the top right corner, available in&nbsp;**Catalog**.
+You can sort the cases from the Sort By drop-down in the top right corner, available in **Catalog**.

-## Consuming&nbsp;a course {#consumingnbspacourse}
+## Consuming a course {#consumingnbspacourse}

 After enrolling to a course, you can start taking up the course, by clicking Start on the course.
 Alternatively, click **Courses **in** Learning **tab.
 Choose a course that you would like to start taking up.